Images

 height()The height of the image in pixels

-size()The size (width and height) of te image in pixels
+size()The size (width and height) of the image in pixels

-render_size(...)The size (in characters) needed for a surface object to allow the entire image to be painted.
-It requires both a scale and a rendering method to compute
+render_size(render_options)The size (in characters) needed for a surface object to allow the entire image to be painted.
+It requires a RenderOptions object to compute

 Pixel